'Bird Scooters Are Ruining Venice' - Slashdot

 I'm just guessing, if you're homeless, other than a house or car, a scooter wouldn't be on the list of things you need to survive.

-Re: Is it because all the homeless (Score:3)
+Re: Is it because all the homeless (Score:5, Interesting)

 If you're homeless and need a way to get between the overpass where you sleep, the minimum wage job across town, and soup kitchen, then scooters or something else might be pretty well needed.